LoveDaisy/ice_halo_sim/cpp/README.md

 Then the executable binary will be at `build/bin`.

-* You can start ray-tracing by `./bin/IceHaloSim <config-file>`;
+* You can start ray-tracing by `./bin/IceHaloSim <config-file>`.
+  You can run this line multiple times to cumulate many data and then render them at last;
 * After ray-tracing finished you can start rendering by `./bin/IceHaloRender <config-file>`;

 The file [`config-example.json`](./config-example.json)
-is an example configuration file.
+is an example configuration file. *Note:* you should change path to your own config file.
 Detailed descriptions are shown in follwoing sections.

 ## Visualization